 Edit First, Shoot Later: A Real-World Look at Editing Animation

-When I tell fellow post-production professionals that I edit animation, the most common question I get is, “So, do they just give you handles on everything?”
+When I tell fellow post-production professionals that my job is editing animation, the most common question I get is, “So, do they just give you handles on everything?”
 It’s an understandable question for anyone working in the live-action world, but it’s a sign that the role of animation editors isn’t well understood.

 Ken Schretzmann, editor of Toy Story 3 and Cars (among many other animated features), once described it this way: “In live-action, you shoot first and edit later.
 In animation, you edit first and shoot later.”
 And he’s absolutely right.
 Compared to live-action editing, animation editing is upside down.

-In this article, we’ll explore the three main stages of editing animation, and see why animation workflows are so unique in the film and television industry.
+In this article, we’ll explore the three main stages of editing animation.
+And why animation workflows are so unique in the film and television industry.

 In my experience, cast records produce the best results.
-Being in the same room lets lead actors play off of each other’s energy and improvise in ways that aren’t possible when they’re alone in a soundproof room.
-It is sometimes a challenge to get high-demand talent together in the same room, especially if the production has a fast-paced schedule, but it can produce some of the most memorable performances and relationships in animation.
+Being in the same room lets actors play off of each other’s energy and improvise in ways that aren’t possible when they’re alone in a soundproof room.
+It’s sometimes a challenge to get high-demand talent together in the same room.
+Especially if the production has a fast-paced schedule.
+But it can produce some of the most memorable performances and relationships in animation.

 After all the audio is recorded, I start by editing the radio play, an all-audio version of the script.
 It consists mostly of the dialogue with a few key sound effects and music.
 And in order to get an accurate runtime, non-dialogue actions are also slugged in.

-Beyond simply relying on instinct and experience to estimate how long an action should take, it’s often necessary for animation editors to act out the scenes of the story.
+Beyond simply relying on instinct and experience to estimate how long an action should take, animation editing often involves acting out the scenes of the story.
 For example, my colleagues and I have choreographed fights, vocalized tire screeching sounds, and generally behaved like kids in the pursuit of accurate timing.
 It’s a necessary task that adds quite a bit of fun to the process.

 But the real work comes with crafting actor performances.
-This is an essential function for any editor, of course, but in the world of animation an editor’s options are next level.
+This is an essential function for any editor.
+But in the world of animation editing, the editor’s options are next level.
 Without the constraints of continuity and jump cuts, anything and everything that’s been recorded is fair game.
 Seldom do animation editors choose the “best take” in its entirety.
-We comb through all recorded material in search of the best sentence, word, or grunt, all the way down to a single breath, in order to piece a line together.
+We comb through all recorded material in search of the best sentence, word, or grunt.
+All the way down to a single breath.
+Just to piece a single line together.